-h.
-Silt fences shall be removed when they have served their useful purpose but not before the e.
-Additional stone may have to be added to the construction entrance, rock barrier and riprap lined swales, etc., periodically to maintain proper function of the erosion control structure.

-2. Fertilizer (refer to Landscape Drawings and Specifications) - lime and fertilizer should be applied evenly over the area prior to or at the time of seeding and incorporated into the soil.
-Kinds and amounts of lime and fertilizer should be based on an evaluation of soil tests.

-- 3. Seed Mixture (See Landscape Drawings for additional information): - 3.1.
+- b.
+Should the fabric on a silt fence or filter barrier decompose or become ineffective prior to the end of the expected usable life and the barrier still is necessary, the fabric shall be replaced promptly. - c.
+Sediment deposits must be removed when deposits reach approximately one-third (1/3) the height of the barrier. - d.
+Any sediment deposits remaining in place after the silt fence or other barrier is no longer required shall be removed.
+The area shall be prepared and seeded. - e.
+Additional stone may have to be added to the construction entrance, rock barrier and riprap lined swales, etc., periodically to maintain proper function of the erosion control structure. - E. PERMANENT SEEDING - - 1.
+Bedding stones larger than $1\frac{1}{2}$ , trash, roots, and other debris that will interfere with seeding and future maintenance of the area should be removed.
+Where feasible, the soil should be tilled to a depth of 6" to prepare a seedbed and mix fertilizer (refer to Landscape Drawings and Specifications) into the soil. - 2.
+Fertilizer (refer to Landscape Drawings and Specifications) lime and fertilizer should be applied evenly over the area prior to or at the time of seeding and incorporated into the soil.
+Kinds and amounts of lime and fertilizer should be based on an evaluation of soil tests. - 3.
+Seed Mixture (See Landscape Drawings for additional information): - 3.1.
 Lawn seed mix shall be a fresh, clean new seed crop.
-The Contractor shall furnish a dealer's guaranteed statement of the composition of the mixture and the percentage of purity and germination of each variety. - 3.2.
+The Contractor shall furnish a dealer's guaranteed statement of the composition of the mixture and the percentage of purity and ermination of each variety.
+3.2.
 Seed mixture shall conform to landscape specifications - 4.
 Sodding sodding is done where it is desirable to rapidly establish cover on a disturbed area.
 Sodding an area may be substituted for permanent seeding procedures anywhere on site.
 Bed preparation, fertilizing, and placement of sod shall be performed according to the S.C.S.
-Handbook.
-Sodding is recommended for steep sloped areas, areas immediately adjacent to sensitive water courses, easily erodible soils (fine sand/silt), etc.
+Handbook Sodding is recommended for steep sloped areas, areas immediately adjacent to sensitive water courses, easily erodible soils (fine sand/silt), etc.

-/INTER CONSTRUCTION NOTES
+WINTER CONSTRUCTION NOTES

 - 1. All proposed vegetated areas which do not exhibit a minimum of 85% vegetative growth by October 15th, or which are disturbed after October 15th, shall be stabilized by seeding and installing erosion control blankets on slopes greater than 3:1, and elsewhere seeding and placing 3 to 4 tons of mulch per acre, secured with anchored netting.
 The installation of erosion control blankets or mulch and netting shall not occur over accumulated snow or on frozen ground and shall be completed in advance of thaw or spring melt events: - 2.
-All ditches or swales which do not exhibit a minimum of 85% vegetative growth by October 15th, or which are disturbed after October 15th, shall be stabilized temporarily with stone or erosion control blankets appropriate for the design flow conditions; and - 3.
+All ditches or swales which do not exhibit a minimum of 85% vegetative arowth by October 15th, or which are disturbed after October 15th, shall be stabilized temporarily with stone or erosion control blankets appropriate for the design flow conditions; and - 3.
 After November 15th, incomplete road or parking surfaces where work has stopped for the winter season shall be protected with a minimum of 3 inches of crushed gravel per NHDOT Item 304.3.